ytdl-org/youtube-dl/README.md

 Once the video is fully downloaded, use any video player, such as [vlc](http://www.videolan.org) or [mplayer](http://www.mplayerhq.hu/).

-### The links provided by youtube-dl -g are not working anymore

-The URLs youtube-dl outputs require the downloader to have the correct cookies.
+### I extracted a video URL with -g, but it does not play on another machine / in my webbrowser.

+It depends a lot on the service.
+In many cases, requests for the video (to download/play it) must come from the same IP address and with the same cookies.
 Use the `--cookies` option to write the required cookies into a file, and advise your downloader to read cookies from that file.
 Some sites also require a common user agent to be used, use `--dump-user-agent` to see the one in use by youtube-dl.

+It may be beneficial to use IPv6; in some cases, the restrictions are only applied to IPv4.
+Some services (sometimes only for a subset of videos) do not restrict the video URL by IP address, cookie, or user-agent, but these are the exception rather than the rule.

+Please bear in mind that some URL protocols are **not** supported by browsers out of the box, including RTMP.
+If you are using -g, your own downloader must support these as well.

+If you want to play the video on a machine that is not running youtube-dl, you can relay the video content from the machine that runs youtube-dl.
+You can use `-o -` to let youtube-dl stream a video to stdout, or simply allow the player to download the files written by youtube-dl in turn.

 ### ERROR: no fmt_url_map or conn information found in video info